connoraking/Global-Fertility-Urbanization-Analysis/README.md

 ## Data

 - I obtained the data from the United Nations at data.un.org
-- I used two separate datasets, one labeled “Population in the capital city, urban, and rural areas” and “Population growth, fertility, life expectancy, and mortality”
+- I used two separate datasets, one labeled “Population in the capital city, urban, and rural areas” and “Population growth, fertility, life expectancy, and mortality”.

 #### Variables